 Before travelling you should check your destination country's entry requirements and allow enough time to renew your passport and/or apply for a visa at the relevant embassy or consulate.
 It may also be worth carrying additional photographic ID separate from your passport.

 For UK citizens – if your passport is lost or stolen you must report it to the UK Passport Service by calling 0871 875 6859.
 All travellers to the US wanting to travel on the visa waiver programme now need travel authorisation in advance, in addition to having a machine readable passport.
 Please complete the US Department of Homeland Security’s Electronic System for Travel Authorisation in advance online.

 If you are travelling to Canada you need a valid ETA.
 These can be applied for easily online at www.Canada.ca/eta.
 The fee is CAD$7.00, and the ETA is valid for 5 years or whenever your passport expires.
 If you forget to do this prior to arriving at Gatwick, you can apply online via your smartphone at the airport, or our staff at the Sky Break desks in both of our terminals can assist you.

 When does my flight leave and what gate do I need to go to?

 All of this information can be found on our live flight departure screens which are all around both terminals and on our website.
 The screens are updated with the latest information by the airlines.

 You should check with your airline or on your ticket for their on-board baggage rules.

 Please check with your specific airline as rules and regulations may vary.

 How should i consider Brexit when travelling?

-Before booking travel, check your adult and child passports meet the new rules that apply if the UK leaves the EU without a deal after 31 October 2019.
-For any other questions, and to check your passport for travel to Europe, see the UK government's official advice.
+Before booking travel, check your adult and child passports meet the new rules that apply if the UK leaves the EU without a deal.
+To check your passport for travel to Europe, and for all other questions concerning Brexit and travel, including using your phone and driving in the European Union, see the UK government's official advice.